 The Opium War

 The European demand for Chinese commodities was high.
-Luxuries like tea, silk, and porcelain were very popular.
+Luxuries like tea, silk, and porcelain were prevalent.
 Conversely, Chinese interest in European goods was negligible.
 The British sold high volumes of Indian opium to China, to redress the trade balance.
 Qing officials pursued aggressive actions to curb the opium trade as they now faced a drug crisis.
 The Hong Kong Commissioner destroyed opium stockpiles and ceased all foreign trading.
 This action was the catalyst that led to the First Opium War.
 Early in the war, the Qing ceded Hong Kong Island to the British.
 However, both countries were dissatisfied with the agreement.
-After further hostilities, Hong Kong Island was formally ceded to the United Kingdom under the Treaty of Nanking on 29 August 1842.
+After further hostilities, the Island was formally ceded to the United Kingdom under the Treaty of Nanking on 29 August 1842.

 Initially, piracy, disease, and hostilities made Hong Kong unattractive to merchants.
 During a rebellion, wealthy Chinese fled from the turbulent conditions of mainland China to settle in the colony.
 The rapid economic improvement during the 1850s attracted foreign investment.
-Hong Kong as we know it was born.
+Hong Kong, as we know it, was born.